iacchus/ntfy-client/CONTRIBUTING.rst

    .. tip::
-      Please notice that the `GitHub web interface`_ provides a quick way of propose changes in ``ntfy-real-time-client``'s files.
+      Please notice that the `GitHub web interface`_ provides a quick way of propose changes in ``ntfy-client``'s files.
 While this mechanism can be tricky for normal code contributions, it works perfectly fine for contributing to the docs, and can be quite handy.